karenvi/karenvi/README.md

 ## Hi! ✨
+👩‍💻 My name is Karen
-🌱 My name is Karen, and I am currently working on my master thesis in informatics.
+🌱 I am currently working on my master thesis in informatics at NTNU in Trondheim.

 <!--
 **karenvi/karenvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.